 6.9.1 Japan presented C089 “Indicators for evaluating standardization activities in ITU-T” (Japan), which proposes a mapping matrix of correspondence between SDGs and the Questions studied in Study Groups incorporating the expected impact to SDG Targets, to clarify how each Study Group can contribute to which SDGs as a standardization strategy in examining future new work items.

-6.9.2 Due to lack of time to discuss C089, at some more length as would have been necessary, it was agreed to defer discussion of C099 to the next e-meeting,
+6.9.2 Due to lack of time to discuss C089, at some more length as would have been necessary, it was agreed to defer discussion of C089 to the next e-meeting, to review the first step proposal in the contribution and continue the study within RG-StdsStrat and TSB.

 6.10 Closure of the joint meeting